miLibris/flask-rest-jsonapi/docs/sorting.rst

 Descending sort
 ---------------

-You can make desc sort with the character "-" like that:
+You can in descendin gorder using a minus symbol, "-", like this:

 .. sourcecode:: http